ronomon/direct-io/README.md

 Windows has
 [special restrictions](https://support.microsoft.com/en-us/help/942448/changes-to-the-file-system-and-to-the-storage-stack-to-restrict-direct)
 concerning writing to block devices.
-You must lock the block device using `setFSCTL_LOCK_VOLUME()` immediately after opening the file descriptor.
-On other platforms it is good practice to lock the block device by providing either the `O_EXCL` or `O_EXLOCK` flag when opening:
+You must lock the block device by providing the `O_EXLOCK` flag when opening the file descriptor, or else by calling `setFSCTL_LOCK_VOLUME()` after opening the file descriptor.
+On other platforms it is good practice to lock the block device by providing either the `O_EXCL` or `O_EXLOCK` flag when opening the file descriptor:

 **O_EXCL** *(Linux)*